When Is an Insurance Claim Denial Legally Actionable in Illinois?

 Not every insurance dispute requires a lawsuit.
 If your disputed amount is below $10,000 (the Illinois Small Claims Court limit) or involves a minor customer service issue, you may be able to resolve it without hiring an attorney.

-- Small Claims Court: For disputes under $10,000, Illinois Small Claims Court provides a simplified process for individuals to resolve conflicts without extensive legal fees.
+- Small Claims Court: For disputes under $10,000, the Illinois Small Claims Court provides a simplified process for individuals to resolve conflicts without extensive legal fees.

 Insurance Claim FAQs